mozilla/blurts-server/docs/dependency-updates.md

 This job runs periodically on stage and production to download Favicon files from DuckDuckGo and re-uploads them to Monitor's S3 bucket.
 Check in the server logs that this job completed without errors.

-### `@google-cloud/bigquery`

-The Node.js client for Google Cloud BigQuery is used for uploading data.

-Currently, we use this dependency to upload the results of the [Lighthouse Report Cron](https://github.com/mozilla/blurts-server/actions/workflows/lighthouse_cron.yml) to BigQuery.
-To verify that the cron job is working as expected we can run the GitHub Action manually against `stage` after a dependency update.

 ### `@google-cloud/pubsub`

 GCP PubSub is used for email breach notifications from HIBP: